jspecht3/terminal-tutorial/README.md

 $ wc --help
 ```

 By reading the third line, we can see that the three outputs from before are the newline, word, and byte counts, respectively.
-We can also see all the available options for this command.
+We can also see the usage of the command, a description of the command, all the available options for the command, and even a link to full documentation if any questions remain unresolved.

-The other ways to view documentation are not quite as reliable as `--help`, but you still may find use with them.
+As a quick note, there are other ways to view documentation that are not reliable as `--help`, but you still may find use with them.
 These commands are :sparkles: `man`, :sparkles: `help`, and :sparkles: `info`.
 ```
 $ man wc
 $ help wc
 $ info wc
 ```
 Where `man` is short for "manual" and is usually the most verbose and nicest to look at.
+As mentioned previously, the tree above commands are not as reliable as the `--help` option.
+As a matter of fact, `help wc` does not even work, but was included because `help` is a command that generally does work.

+The reason the `--help` option is so ubiquitous is because the commands `man`, `help`, and `info` are built in commands that are only compatable with default commands and not even all default commands.
+When a developer or team of developers is making a command, they always include `--help` as an option for the command because they want other people to be able to use that command.

 #### File Outputs
 Now that we understand each number from `wc`, let's change them.
-Start by opening `example.txt` and entering in the following.
-(If you do not know how to use a text editor in the terminal, check out this [vim tutorial](https://github.com/jspecht3/vim-tutorial/blob/main/README.md)).
+We will start by opening `example.txt` and entering in the following text (if you do not know how to use a text editor in the terminal, check out this [vim tutorial](https://github.com/jspecht3/vim-tutorial/blob/main/README.md)).
 ```
 This is the first line
 and this is the second.